NanoNebula/Quantum-PDL/README.md

-Particles can be thought of as being made by photons according to E=mc**2, using the Photon Positions and there relation to each other there distance and values to describe measurable dimensions and Unmeasurable dimensions, of the particle in the matrix, so we want to determine not just the momentum, yet everything (every dimension) from the position.
+Particles can be thought of as being made by photons according to E=mc**2, using the Photon Positions and there relation to each other there distance and values to describe measurable dimensions and Unmeasurable dimensions, of the particle in the matrix, we want to determine not just the momentum, yet everything (every dimension) from the position. which we can view here -> http://www.academia.edu/983557/Dimensional_Analysis_of_a_Electron

 The mathematics for this can be daunting because they have not yet touched the thoughts of man from this perspective...
 I have found some success nonetheless.